 created a character you should understand your own creation.
 But this isn’t

-character that I don’t understand all that well.
+character that I didn't understand all that well at first.
 He started off in my mind in

 one way, but when I tried to develop him further, I began to have doubts as to